baludoddi/primilyNew/src/pages/describe/index.md

 describe:
   cards:
     - description: >-
-        All call are answered 24X7 providing Location, Business Hours, Web links, Announcements and any other valuable information for callers
+        _**All calls are answered 24X7**_ providing Location, Business Hours, Web links, Announcements and any other valuable information for callers
       head: 24X7 Call Answering
       icon: ''
       image: ''